adamsburge/DPhil-Project/content/_index.md

 ## Project Notes and Questions
 #### Types of Education?
 - Literary
+- Technical/craft
+- Religious
+- Computational
-- Technical
+- Medical
-- Religious/Shamanistic? (look at Griffith p.
-24)
+- Military (termed 'knightly education' by [Marrou](posts/Henri-Irénée-Marrou.md)[^2])
+- 'Musical' (i.e., song, poetry and dance)

 #### Questions & Problems
-- Was Paederasty part of the education system?
+- Was paederasty part of the education system?
 - To what extent was religion and music involved in education?
 - What make someone 'very learned'?
 I.e., how does someone become πολυΐτωρ?
+- To what extent was education part of νόμος in the Hellenistic world?

 ---
 Links: